 Why bees swarm

-Royascheesya is a fascinating process, as long as it’s not happening near your doorstep!
-It’s a natural part of the life cycle of bees, which occurs as the weather warms up and the colony expands.
-Bee colonies only have one queen, and may have thousands of worker bees at this time of year.
-The queen is critical for the survival of the colony, giving off a “queen pheromone” which basically keeps the colony together.
-But eventually, as the colony gets larger and larger, not all workers are able to access the queen, which leads the colony to the need to create a new queen.
-When this happens, the old queen will fly off with part of the old colony to create a new colony: so what you’re seeing is a swarm of worker bees surrounding their precious queen as they search for a new home.
-So if “ordinary circumstances” don’t apply – perhaps the bees are worrying you, have been around for a few days and don’t appear to be going anywhere, you have an allergy sufferer in your home or your dog thinks this is an exciting new toy – then it’s time to get in the experts.
+Royascheesya is a fascinating process, as long as it does not occur near your home!
+It is a natural part of the life cycle of bees, which occurs as the weather warms and expands colony.
+Bee colonies have only one queen, and can have thousands of worker bees at this time of year.
+The Queen is crucial for the survival of the colony by emitting “queen pheromone,” which basically holds the colony together.
+But in the end, as the colony gets bigger and bigger.
+Not all workers have the opportunity to gain access to the queen, causing the colony to the need for a new queen.

+But in some cases they may also decide that your home is now their home, settle down and make yourself comfortable – which is much less than ideal situation of cohabiting.
+So, if “normal circumstances” does not apply – may bee you are concerned, they have been around for a few days and does not seem to go anywhere, you have allergy sufferers in your home or your dog thinks it’s exciting new toy – it’s time to get in the experts.

-We don’t destroy: we relocate
+We do not destroy: we relocate

-Our cost-effective bee treatment solutions primarily involves removing the beehive – if it is accessible – and relocating it to a more suitable forever-home.
-By doing so, we are able to keep your home safe while protecting the bee population of Western Australia – a win-win for humans and bees alike.
+Here at Pesti pest control, we love and respect the bee.
+But we are well aware of how painful and even they can be dangerous.Our cost-effective solutions for the treatment of bees primarily involves removal of the hive – if available – and moving it to a more suitable home for ever.
+By doing so, we can keep your home safe, protecting the bee population of Western Australia – a win-win for people and bees alike.

-What you can do
+What can you do

 There you can take to make your home less attractive to bees on a mission to find a new place to settle.
 Bees like to build nests in small cavities, so plugging any cavity wall.

 They are also lovers of organic debris such as tree branches, so remove them from your garden.
 You can also use naphthalene around the exterior of your home – they contain powerful pesticide that will send the package bee.